Ararat Park Hyatt Moscow

 Children are welcome to come and stay at Ararat Park Hyatt.
 There are inter-connecting rooms available to comfortably accommodate families and babysitting can be arranged upon request if required.

-The hotel has three main restaurants: the ground floor Cafe Ararat serving Armenian and Russian specialities, the Park Restaurant, serving beautifully presented International and European dishes, and the classy Enoki, a modern, minimal Japanese eatery.
+The hotel has three main restaurants: the ground floor Cafe Ararat serving Armenian and Russian specialties, the Park Restaurant, serving beautifully presented International and European dishes, and the classy Enoki, a modern, minimal Japanese eatery.

 The top floor conservatory lounge and bar also offer light meals, pastries and cocktails, and has a picturesque view over the Kremlin with the Bolshoi theatre below.